greenpress/greenpress/docs/src/tools/cli.md

 For commands that accepts a service_name as parameter, the supported services are:

-- auth, admin, assets, secrets, content, front, mailing
+- auth, admin, assets, secrets, content, front

 If multiple services are required at once, separate them with a comma (,) without spaces in between.